Timid school girl

 And the guy chased me out of his house after he was done.

-Week after week passed and I didn’t get my period.
+Weeks passed and I didn’t get my period.
 And all of a sudden, I started to feel nauseated.

-When we closed for the holidays, the first thing our househelp did when she saw me was pull me aside and ask if I was pregnant.
+When we closed for the holidays, the first thing our househelp did when she saw me was to pull me aside and ask if I was pregnant.
 I thought she was crazy.

 But when I googled for early pregnancy signs, I seemed to tick every box.